light-and-ray/Minimalistic-Comfy-Wrapper-WebUI/Readme.md

 If everything is fine, you should see this button inside ComfyUI:
 ![](docs/assets/comfyExtensionButton.png)

-If you have troubles see [this installation guide](/docs/installation.md)
+If you have troubles see [this full installation guide](/docs/installation.md)

 ## Node titles